rohammosalli/python-app/README.md

 we can use Teraform to Deploy our GKE Cluster or just we can use Kubespray to deploy self hosted cluster

-if you want use Teraform to deploy GEK follow this steps
+if you want use Teraform to deploy GKE follow this steps

 Download your service account from GKE dashboard IAM